Veduta: 19th century

 In the later 19th century, more personal "impressions" of cityscapes replaced the desire for topographical accuracy, which was satisfied instead by painted, and later photographed, panoramas.
 There was a sizeable community of émigré artists active in Venice, such as Antonietta Brandeis, the Spanish painters Martín Rico y Ortega, Mariano Fortuny, Antonio Reyna Manescau and Rafael Senet and the Peruvian painter Federico del Campo.
 These artists responded to the large international market for their city views of Venice, and they made such big names for themselves through this genre that they painted nothing but Italian views.

-Demand for Federico del Campo's views, particularly from English tourists, was so strong that he painted several views multiple times, and the same can be said of Reyna Manescau, that repeated the same urban landscapes in many occasions with minimal variations.
+Demand for Federico del Campo's views, particularly from English tourists, was so strong that he painted several views multiple times, and the same can be said of Reyna Manescau, who repeated the same urban landscapes in many occasions with minimal variations.